Scotland Break - Edinburgh Military Tattoo, August 2001

 café, a pub and Princes Street Gardens where the main Edinburgh

-Festival events take place.
+Festival events are.
 See our Scotland

-tourist links.
+tourist resources.

 |